-This document uses the terminology described in [i2nsf-terminology][capability-im][i2nsf-framework] [nsf-triggered-steering].
+This document uses the terminology described in [i2nsf-terminology][capability-im][RFC8329] [nsf-triggered-steering].

-- Network Security Function (NSF): A function that is responsible for specific treatment of received packets.
+- o Network Security Function (NSF): A function that is responsible for specific treatment of received packets.
 A Network Security Function can act at various layers of a protocol stack (e.g., at the network layer or other OSI layers).
-Sample Network Security Service Functions are as follows: Firewall, Intrusion Prevention/ Detection System (IPS/IDS), Deep Packet Inspection (DPI), Application Visibility and Control (AVC), network virus and malware scanning, sandbox, Data Loss Prevention (DLP), Distributed Denial of Service (DDoS) mitigation and TLS proxy [nsf-triggered-steering]. - Advanced Inspection/Action: As like the I2NSF information model for NSF-facing interface [capability-im], Advanced Inspection/ Action means that a security function calls another security function for further inspection based on its own inspection result [nsf-triggered-steering]. - Network Security Function Profile (NSF Profile): NSF Profile specifies the security and performance capability of an NSF instance.
-Each NSF instance has its own NSF Profile which describes the type of security service it can provide and its performance capability. [nsf-triggered-steering]. - 4.
-Objectives - Registering NSF instances from Developer's Management System: Depending on system's security requirements, it may require some NSFs by default.
+Sample Network Security Service Functions are as follows: Firewall, Intrusion Prevention/ Detection System (IPS/IDS), Deep Packet Inspection (DPI), Application Visibility and Control (AVC), network virus and malware scanning, sandbox, Data Loss Prevention (DLP), Distributed Denial of Service (DDoS) mitigation and TLS proxy [nsf-triggered-steering]. - o Advanced Inspection/Action: As like the I2NSF information model for NSF-facing interface [capability-im], Advanced Inspection/ Action means that a security function calls another security function for further inspection based on its own inspection result [nsf-triggered-steering]. - o Network Security Function Profile (NSF Profile): NSF Profile specifies the security and performance capability of an NSF instance.
+Each NSF instance has its own NSF Profile which describes the type of security service it can provide and its performance capability. [nsf-triggered-steering].

+4. Objectives

+o Registering NSF instances from Developer's Management System: Depending on system's security requirements, it may require some NSFs by default.
 In this case, DMS creates these default NSF instances without the need of receiving requests from Security Controller.
 After creating them, DMS notifies Security Controller of those NSF instances via registration interface.

-- o Creating an NSF instance to serve another NSF's inspection request: In I2NSF framework, an NSF can trigger another type of NSF(s) for more advanced security inspection of the traffic.
-In this case, the next NSF is determined by the current NSF's inspection result and client's policy.
-However, if there is no available NSF instance to serve the former NSF's request, we should create an NSF instance by requesting Developer's Management System (DMS) through registration interface. - O Creating NSF instances required to enforce security policy rules from Client: In I2NSF framework, users decide which security service is necessary in the system.
-If there is no NSF instances to enforce the client's security policy, then we should also create the required instances by requesting DMS via registration interface.
+- o Creating an NSF instance to serve advanced inspection/action triggered by another NSF: In I2NSF framework, an NSF can trigger another type of NSF(s) for more advanced security inspection of the traffic.
+In this case, the next NSF is determined by the current NSF's inspection result and I2NSF user's policy.
+However, if there is no available NSF instance to serve the advanced inspection triggered by the former NSF, we should create an NSF instance by requesting Developer's Management System (DMS) through registration interface. - o Creating NSF instances required to enforce security policy rules from I2NSF user: In I2NSF framework, I2NSF users decide which security service is necessary in the system.
+If there is no NSF instances to enforce the security policy requested by I2NSF users, then we should also create the required NSF instances by requesting DMS via registration interface. - o Deleting an NSF instance that is no longer required: Various types of NSF instances are running in I2NSF framework, and according to dynamic changes on the security policy to be enfored in the system, some types of NSF instances may be no longer required. this case, Security Controller may request DMS to destroy those NSF instances via registration interface.